lizard-demon/bhopblox/README.md

 - **WebAssembly Voxel Engine**: Pre-compiled voxel engine (voxels.wasm + voxels.js) loads when you select and launch a world
 - **Canvas Display System**: Dedicated rendering canvas appears for world interaction when you initialize the engine
 - **Engine Status Tracking**: Real-time status updates ("Loading engine...", "Ready") with proper error handling
-- **World Data Loading**: Selected world's world.dat file is loaded into WASM memory for proper initialization
+- **Memory Management**: Proper WASM memory allocation and management for voxel rendering
-- **Memory Management**: Proper WASM memory allocation with _map function detection and HEAPU8 subarray creation (64³ voxel space)
+- **Infrastructure Ready**: Engine successfully initializes and provides the foundation for future voxel world content

 #### Navigation Controls
 - **ESC Key**: Press Escape at any time to immediately return to the world selection interface